Xtra-Computing/FedTree/docs/source/Experiments.rst

 Distributed Computing
 ~~~~~~~~~~~~~~~~~~~~~
-For distributed setting, we use a cluster with 5 machines, where each machine has 56*Intel Xeon E5-2680 CPUs.
+For distributed setting, we use a cluster with 5 machines, where each machine has two Intel Xeon E5-2680 14 core CPUs.
 We set the number of parties to 4, where each party hosts a machine.
 The results are shown below.
 Here Homo-SecureBoost (from FATE) and FedTree-Hori+SA have the same security level.
 We can observe that both horizontal and vertical FedTree are faster than FATE.